 Yes, the good news is the power of God unto salvation.
 We should not be ashamed of the gospel.
 Although evangelism and social action belong together (hand-in-hand), neither is a means for the other.
 They are equal partners.
 Our good works should be an expression of genuine love for our neighbor who is in need.
 And love doesn’t need to justify itself.
 It is not a means to another hidden agenda.
 There is no string attached.

 We share the good news because we love people.
 As we genuinely minister to physical needs, we will find opportunities to minister to their spiritual needs as well.
 But we don’t show love to people primarily as an excuse to evangelize.
 If they don’t respond or listen to the gospel, does that mean we stop loving them?
+Our social agenda must not be narrowly defined, but broad and embracing enough to include the city as a whole.
+That’s why we should care for issues like environmental conservation, eradicating poverty, abolishing human trafficking, and defending the human rights of women and children and so on.

 A friend Marvin Wong wrote: Christian involvement in society is therefore not a part time activity that we engage in after our main task of evangelism is done, but an integral part of our overall Gospel witness.
 It would be inconsistent for a Christian to claim to love one’s neighbor as oneself and yet remain passive and silent when the same neighbor is in need or treated unjustly.